-- 40. Audit Scotland sets an expected fee for each audit carried out under appointment that assumes the body has well functioning controls, an effective internal audit service, and an average risk profile.
-The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 41.
+- 72. Audit Scotland sets an expected fee for each audit carried out under appointment that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
+The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 73.
 As auditors we negotiate a fee with the audited body during the planning process.
-The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 42.
-For 2017/18 we propose setting the audit fee above the expected fee level.
-The expected fee for the Partnership is £9,500.
-We propose setting the fee above this level at £11,150 to

-- take cognisance of the level of risk and the audit work we will carry out as identified in this plan. - 43.
-The total proposed fee for the Partnership for 2017/18 is as follows:
+The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 74.
+For 2018/19 we propose setting the audit fee above the expected fee level.
+The expected fee for the Partnership is £9,790.
+We propose setting the fee above this level at £11,150 to take cognisance of the level of risk and the audit work we will carry out as identified in this plan:

-2017/18
+2018/19 2017/18

-Auditor remuneration £9,900
+Auditor remuneration £9,800 £9,900

-Pooled costs £730
+Pooled costs £820 £730

-Performance audit and Best Value -

-Audit support costs £520
+Audit support costs £530 £520

-Total expected fee £11,1501
+Total expected fee £11,150 £11,150

-44. We will take account of the risk exposure of the Partnership and the management assurances in place.
-We assume receipt of the draft accounts and working papers at the outset of our on-site final audit visit.
+75. We will take account of the risk exposure of the Partnership and the management assurances in place.
+We assume receipt of the draft working papers at the outset of our on-site final audit visit.
 If the draft accounts and papers are late, or agreed management assurances are unavailable, we reserve the right to charge an additional fee for additional audit work.
 An additional fee will be required in relation to any other significant exercises not within our planned audit activity.